Caduceus: Medical Practice 363 Sale and Liquidating Trust Plan

 What reasons for distress did bankruptcy filings describe?
 Court papers attributed the filing to decreased staffing, a shift of patient volume toward lower-reimbursed telehealth visits, operating losses beginning in 2021, a failed buyer transaction in 2022, and a renegotiated payor contract that reduced revenue by approximately $350,000 per month.

 Who were the secured/cash-collateral parties, and what collateral was at issue?
 The cash collateral orders described BMO as holding a first-priority lien against all debtor assets including receivables, with additional secured/cash-collateral parties including Backd, LendSpark, and Despierta.
-In physician-practice cases, receivables are often the economic “engine,” and secured control over collections frequently dictates the operating budget and restructuring trajectory.

 What were the key cash collateral terms?
 The court authorized use of cash collateral under a budget with a 10% variance on an interim basis.
 Adequate protection described in filings included budgeted payments for the senior lender and payment deferrals for certain junior secured parties, with replacement liens consistent with prepetition lien priorities.